3 min read

 4. File Registration Forms

 Every province has its own online or paper forms for registration.
-It is advisable to visit their official websites or reach out to the relevant government agencies for detailed instructions.
+It is advisable to visit their official websites or contact the relevant government agencies for detailed instructions.

 5. Register with the CRA

 Acquire an FBN, which is essential for various tax purposes.
-Additionally, depending on your business activities, you might need to file initial income tax returns.
+Additionally, you might need to file initial income tax returns depending on your business activities.

 Canada Revenue Agency Building